top of page

 Iceland feels foreign yet familiar.

 In under 6 hours from New York, you can be dropped into a land and culture steeped in living lore, myths and legend.
-If you were going to search for Thor, Santa, the Luckiness Monster, hidden folk and the like, Iceland i the place to start.
-I kept stumbling on the pronunciation saying we're going to Ragnorok (instead of Reykovich) and I'm searching for Thor.
-According to the Marvel movies "Thor", Ragnorok brings the destruction of Asgard.
-Well my friends, the Norse god Thor and Odin is the mythology underlying Icelandic and Norse belief.
+If you were going to search for Thor, Santa, the Loch Ness Monster, hidden folk and the like, Iceland is the place to start.
+I kept stumbling on the pronunciation saying we're going to Ragnorok (instead of Reykovich) cuz I'm searching for Thor.
+According to the Marvel movies version of "Thor", Ragnorok brings the destruction of Asgard.
+Well my friends, the Norse God Thor and Odin is the mythology underlying Icelandic and Norse belief.

 The city of Reykovich was founded by Vikings.